OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 OGM's goal is to help build a collective "mind" for the planet, so that we might make better decisions together, and each find our way to the best, highest use of our life energy.
 This "mind" should preserve individual perspectives and integrate a variety of sensemaking tools.

-Our "sourdough starter" for this mind is Jerry's Brain, which has 23 years of sensemaking that can act as an anchor and stimulant for others' curating efforts.
-Not that the new mind must sprout from Jerry's, but rather that starting with a relatively mature body of work is useful.
+We will integrate many bodies of knowledge already held by individuals and organizations as our "sourdough starter" -- an anchor and stimulant for ongoing curation efforts.
+One relatively mature body of individual work we will incorporate is Jerry's Brain, which has 23 years of carefully curated information and sensemaking.
+We are excited to connect this body of knowledge to others, bootstrapping this global mind.

 Knowledge encompasses ideas, facts, processes, and context, and includes the creators, curators and disseminators of knowledge.

 Following the [[Data, Information, Knowledge, Wisdom|DIKW]] hierarchy, this layer culminates in collective wisdom, the ability to see from the highest perspective what we ought to do together to act rightly based on what we know.
-In other words, the Open Global Mind should not only know what is (the DIK part), but go beyond to discern together what we ought to do tktk.
+In other words, the Open Global Mind should not only know what is (the DIK part), but go beyond to discern together what we ought to do (the W part).

 ### Services

 Services are OGM's way of making its knowledge, infrastructure, norms and practices useful in the world.

-Through service offerings, OGM will empower organizations to shift to collective sensemaking while nourishing the Commons, by facilitating the sharing of learnings, intellectual property, best practices among the sovereign entities.
+Through service offerings, OGM will empower organizations to shift to collective sensemaking while nourishing the Commons.
+OGM will facilitate the sharing of learnings, intellectual property, and best practices among the sovereign entities.

 Some services generate income for OGM; others nourish the Commons.